suwebdev/wats-lab-faq/using-bootstrap-with-vuejs.md

 npm i bootstrap-vue --save
 ```

+You'll notice that the bootstrap-vue install added both bootstrap and bootstrap-vue to your node-modules directory.

-In your main.js file, add the following code to register the functionality provided by bootstrap as a Vue Component.
+In your main.js file, add the following code to register the functionality provided by bootstrap as a Vue Component and make the CSS available.

 ```
 import Vue from 'vue'